-- 2. The success or failure of interest rate liberalization from other countries seems to rest on three factors, namely, the environment, financial institutions and strategy.
+2. The success or failure of interest rate liberalization from other countries seems to rest on three factors, namely, the environment, financial institutions and strategy.
 Countries with successful experiences tend to have strong institutions, a stable economy, relatively healthy financial institutions, and an appropriate strategy, whereas unsuccessful ones tend to be lacking in at least one of them.
 The environment-both institutional and economic-dictates the rules and conditions to which financial institutions must adapt.
 The soundness of financial institutions determines their resilience to the changing financial landscape.
 And the strategy defines how, when and how fast the regime changes.
 How smoothly an interest rate liberalization process proceeds depends on how these elements interact with each other.
 While all three dimensions are crucial for successful interest rate liberalization, the importance of an enabling environment tends to be underappreciated in individual countries' experiences.
-Particular attention needs to be paid to this aspect. - 3.
-Proper regulation and supervision are indispensable to contain risks arising from interest rate deregulation.
+Particular attention needs to be paid to this aspect.

+3. Proper regulation and supervision are indispensable to contain risks arising from interest rate deregulation.
 In almost all cases, removing interest rate constraints has led to more competition.
-The increased competition can lead to disruptive consequences by prompting banks to take excessive risk when there is inadequate regulation and supervision.
+The increased competition can lead to disruptive consequences by prompting banks to take excessive risks when there are inadequate regulation and supervision.
 In fact, all banking crises after interest rate liberalization could be traced back to inadequate supervision or regulations, which were not keeping up with the changing financial landscape (Tarhan, et al, 2009).
-The U.S. Savings and Loans Associations (S&Ls) Crisis in 1980s/90s and the Turkey banking crisis in 1982, are two good examples. - A. In the 1980s, competition resulting from interest rate liberalization forced the S&Ls to offer increasingly higher interest rates to attract deposits.
+The U.S. Savings and Loans Associations (S&Ls) Crisis in 1980s/90s and the Turkey banking crisis in 1982, are two good examples.

+A. In the 1980s, competition resulting from interest rate liberalization forced the S&Ls to offer increasingly higher interest rates to attract deposits.
 To compensate for higher funding costs, S&Ls aggressively expanded new lending to riskier commercial real estate developments and even invested in junk bonds, where they had little expertise.
-However, the S&L regulator did not strictly enforce capital
+However, the S&L regulator did not strictly enforce capital requirements on the grounds that S&Ls would prosper and be able to rebuild their capital over time with these new business opportunities.
+However, many of the high-risk businesses turned out to be unviable and led to a slow-moving financial disaster that lasted from the late 1980s to early 1990s.